OHSU Historical Collections & Archives Collection Development Policy

 Rare Book Collections

 Rare book collections emphasize items that are significant to the history of the health sciences and items not held in other libraries in the Pacific Northwest.
-Rare books are acquired by purchase or donation.
+Rare books are primarily acquired by donation as well as by purchase in special circumstances.
+Selection criteria are outlined in the “HC&A Rare Book Collecting Guidelines.”

 Local Publications

 HC&A is committed to serving as a permanent repository for health sciences-related materials published by Pacific Northwest authors or organizations, as well as publications with a focus on health sciences in the Pacific Northwest.
-Local publications, including books, periodicals, and other published materials, are acquired by purchase or donation.
+Local publications, including books, periodicals, and other published materials, are primarily acquired by donation as well as by purchase in special circumstances.

 University Archives